Strong quake jolts northern Japan, no tsunami warning

 No tsunami warning was issued and there were no immediate reports of serious damage or injuries.

-Japan's public broadcaster NHK showed live video footage which showed strong shaking in Aomori prefecture, some 700 kilometres (430 miles) north of Tokyo.
+Japan's public broadcaster NHK showed live video footage which showed strong shaking in Aomori prefecture, some 700 kilometers (430 miles) north of Tokyo.

-Towns along the northeastern coast of Japan were levelled in a devastating quake and tsunami in March 2011.
+Towns along the northeastern coast of Japan were leveled in a devastating quake and tsunami in March 2011.

 That disaster struck the Fukushima Daiichi plant, 220 km (130 miles) northeast of Tokyo, sparking triple nuclear meltdowns, forcing more than 160,000 residents to flee nearby towns and contaminating water, food and air.